Bricktech2000/Notes/notes/titration.md

 see [[equilibrium]], [[acid-and-base]], [[stoichiometry]], [[classical-math-notation]]

-> Titration is an analytical technique used to determine the exact concentration of an acid using a known base, or vice-versa. — Rashmi
+> Titration is an analytical technique used to determine the exact concentration of an acid using a known base, or vice-versa. &mdash; Rashmi

 ## Midpoint of a Titration